Casey-Litmer/menucmd/menucmd tutorial.md

 escape = Menu.escape
 ```

-If *any* function in the chain returns `escape`, no following functions will execute and the
+If *any* function in the chain returns `escape`, no following functions will be executed and the
 menu will instead run a different function.

 By default, if an `escape` object is returned, the menu will return to itself but the behaviour